 Consumer consumption behaviours have adapted to the physical distancing and containment measures imposed by authorities.
-In the first half of this fiscal year, restaurants and bars in many jurisdictions across the country were yet to fully reopen or were under reimposed restrictions late in the quarter and have remained subject to changing regional regulations.
+In the third quarter of this fiscal year, restaurants and bars in many jurisdictions across the country reopened as authorities eased restrictions, but remain subject to changing regional regulations.
 As on-premise establishments reopen, off-premise purchases have slowed.
-E-commerce channels, the ability to purchase on-line, and click-and-collect options vary across provincial regions.
+E-commerce channels, the ability to purchase online, and click-and-collect options vary across provincial regions.
 Through our J.P.
 Wiser's, Ungava and Foreign Affair Winery brand home pages, Corby is providing e-commerce purchasing to consumers, as permitted by applicable legislation.